Year A – 5th Sunday in Lent

 Thomas Merton often criticised secularism and the secretive military–industrial complex that dominates society.
 He once wrote that 90% of all news is a combination of pseudo-news, manufactured events and propaganda.
 All this misinformation means that we live in a kind of pseudo-reality, a universal trance where people can’t see what’s really going on. [i]

-What does all this mean for us?
-Well, last week’s Gospel of Jesus healing the man born blind reminds us of the spiritual blindness pervading our world today.
+Last week’s Gospel of Jesus healing the man born blind reminds us of the spiritual blindness pervading our world today.
 It reminds us that when hearts are closed, suffering inevitably follows.
-The good news, however, is that Jesus has the power to heal both visual and spiritual blindness (Jn.9:1-41).
+The good news, however, is that Jesus has the power to heal both visual and spiritual blindness (Jn.9:1–41).

-In today’s Gospel, Lazarus is lying lifeless in his tomb when Jesus says, ‘Untie him, let him go free’.
+In today’s Gospel, Lazarus is lying lifeless in his tomb when Jesus says, ‘Untie him, let him go free.’
 Lazarus then emerges into the light, freed from death and released from his bindings to begin again.

 Jesus uses the word ‘believe’ six times in today’s Gospel.
 He wants us to seriously believe in him, and to let go of all that binds us, especially those things that confuse and stifle our spirit and hold us back, including our fear, anxiety and anger, but also our selfish ways (Mk.8:35).

 People secretly plotted against Jesus before his crucifixion, and it’s no different today.
-Many still actively oppose all he stands for, and yet, it’s precisely the selfless love of Jesus Christ that the world needs right now.
+Many still actively oppose all he stands for, and yet it’s precisely the selfless love of Jesus Christ that the world needs right now.

 Thomas Merton wrote this famous prayer: